Nianacoro130/Nianacoro130/README.md

 ## I'm a IT developer student !!

-- 👀 I’m interested in Web developpment and programming
+- 👀 I’m interested in Web development and programming
 - 🌱 I’m currently learning  symfony ,react , python, C
 - 💞️ I’m looking to collaborate on a fullstack development position in apprenticeship
 - 📫 How to reach me by mail  Knianacoro@gmail.com